-The National Hispanic Health Foundation (NHHF) is a 501c3 nonprofit foundation established by the National Hispanic Medical Association (NHMA) in 1994 as the National Hispanic Mediacal Foundation.
-In 2005, the name was changed to NHHF.
+The National Hispanic Health Foundation (NHHF) is a 501c3 nonprofit foundation established by the National Hispanic Medical Association (NHMA) in 1994 as the National Hispanic Medical Foundation.
+In 2000, the name was changed to NHHF.
 The NHHF mission is to improve the health of Hispanics and other underserved through research, education and charitable activities and is guided by a distinguished board of nationally recognized leaders in healthcare.
+As the philanthropic arm for NHMA, NHHF has a Single Donor Campaign that we hope you will contribute to in order to advance our educational activities.

 NHHF’s Board of Directors